-That is not to say there haven’t been challenges but Ms Horan said when she reflects on her Army career it is the people that made, and continue to make it, so rewarding.
+That’s not to say there haven’t been challenges, but Ms Horan said when she reflects on her Army career it is the people that made, and continue to make it, so rewarding.

-“To simplify my career, I could say that I developed excellent project management skills and the need to punctual, but really, it was the people and the tangible sense of purpose that is really the take away from my Army career – a career I am still enjoying as an active Reservist.,” she said.
+“To simplify my career, I could say that I developed excellent project management skills and the need to be punctual.
+Realistically, it was the people and the tangible sense of purpose that is the key take-away from my Army career – a career I am still enjoying as an active Reservist,” she said.

 “It is so rewarding to help support and foster that sense of purpose that I found when I joined with our leaders of today and tomorrow.
-My current role as a Commanding Officer means I am responsible for a lot of people which is a huge responsibility but one that I am grateful for.
+My current role as a Staff member at Australian Command and Staff College – Remote means I am responsible for mentoring and supporting a number of officers as they undertake further Professional Military Education.

-“I am constantly learning and being pushed out of my comfort zone and I have only been in the role for a few months, but it is immensely rewarding.”
+“I am constantly learning and being pushed out of my comfort zone.
+It is immensely rewarding.”

-In her professional life at Defence SA, Ms Horan said she uses her passion for helping others in a different way supporting defence and space organisations to establish or increase their presence in South Australia.
+In her role at Defence SA, Ms Horan said she uses her passion for helping others in a different way, supporting defence and space organisations to establish or increase their presence in South Australia.

-“When I was in the Regular Army and now as a reservist, I am part of the benefactors of our defence industry, and to be able to help support that work in my professional life is wonderful,” she said.
+“When I was in the Regular Army – and now as a reservist – I am one of the benefactors of our defence industry.
+To be able to support that work in my professional life is wonderful,” she said.

-“I am able to work with the companies who want to set up a presence in South Australia to further developments in the defence and space sectors and that is really exciting and helps the South Australian economy.
+“I’m able to work with the companies who want a presence in South Australia to further develop the defence and space sectors.
+It’s really exciting and is supporting the South Australian economy”

-“Knowing that I am just a little part of the endless future possibilities in the sectors is an incredible feeling.”
+“Knowing that I am just a little part of the endless future possibilities in the defence and space sectors is an incredible feeling.”

 Ms Horan is also responsible for the Defence and Space Landing Pad at Lot Fourteen, which serves to attract and assist international companies to establish operations in South Australia.

-“If there was one thing, I wished people in our community knew about veterans and people who serve is that we are incredibly passionate people who are able to manage complex situations in a calm manner and we want to help others.
+“If there was one thing I wished people in our community knew about veterans and people who serve, it’s that we are incredibly passionate people who are able to manage complex situations in a calm manner and we really want to help others.